Aloo Methi Recipe

 Pan covered with a lid.

-Now add the chopped methi leaves and mix well.
+Step 7: Now add 250 g of chopped methi leaves (or 110 g of frozen methi) and mix well.
 Cover the pan again and cook for 2-3 minutes.

-The quantity of fresh fenugreek leaves looks a lot at this stage but they will shrink a lot once cooked.
+The quantity of fresh fenugreek leaves appears substantial at this stage, but it will shrink once cooked.

 Chopped methi added to the pan.